 Tongue-tie (ankyloglossia) is a problem with the tongue that is present from birth.
 It causes speech and eating problems in some children.

-Some children have a frenulum that is too short and tight at birth.
-The frenulum may attach to the tip of the tongue instead of attaching farther back.
+Some children have a lingual frenulum that is too short and tight at birth and may attach to the tip of the tongue instead of attaching farther back.
 When that happens, the tongue can’t move around normally.
-Your child might have trouble sticking his or her tongue out, moving it from side to side, or bending it to touch the upper teeth.
+Your child might have trouble sticking their tongue out, moving it from side to side, or bending it to touch the upper teeth.
 The tongue often has a notch at its tip.
 These problems can cause trouble with speaking and eating.

 Tongue-tie is different in each child.
 The condition is divided into categories, based on how well the tongue can move.
 Class 1 is mild tongue-tie, and class 2 is moderate.
 Severe tongue-tie is class 3.
 In class 4, the tongue can hardly move at all.

 A small number of babies born each year have tongue-tie.
 It happens in boys slightly more than in girls.

 Tongue-tie happens when the tongue and lingual frenulum don’t form quite normally.
 Healthcare providers aren’t sure exactly what causes this.
 Tongue-tie runs in some families, so your family health history may play a role.

 What are the symptoms of tongue-tie in a child?